| This major activity of FDR/Lok Satta includes several programmes such as Election Watch

 constituencies.
 These platforms were organized in a structured manner with an impartial

 moderator.
-Our goals in organizing these common platforms are multi-fold as listed below:
+Our goals in organizing these common platforms are multi-fold as listed below: These platforms will promote common public debate on

+important issues.
 Will help in moving away from the current practice of

 political parties indulging in massive mobilization of public for campaigning.
+To encourage and promote people who can articulate on

 policy issues to come into public life, there by improving the overall quality of our

-A call for volunteers from college students, concerned
+legislators and also legislative debates.
+Peoples vigil on Polling Day A call for volunteers from college students, concerned

 citizens, youth associations and womens wings has been registered across the State